Kelvinblaze/employee-data-table/README.md

 Approach:

-Project Setup:
+**Project Setup:**

-Created a new Vue.js project using Vite: npm create vite@latest my-vue-app.
+- Created a new Vue.js project using Vite: npm create vite@latest my-vue-app.

-Set up the project structure and installed necessary dependencies.
+- Set up the project structure and installed necessary dependencies.

-Styling:
+**Styling:**

-Integrated Tailwind CSS for styling as per the provided requirements.
+- Integrated Tailwind CSS for styling as per the provided requirements.

-Used the Figma mockup as a reference to ensure the application is responsive.
+- Used the Figma mockup image as a reference to ensure the application is responsive.

-Data Fetching:
+**Data Fetching:**

-Utilized Vue Query and Directus SDK to fetch data from the provided Directus API endpoint.
+- Utilized Vue Query and Directus SDK to fetch data from the provided Directus API endpoint.

-Implemented error handling and loading state during data fetching.
+- Implemented error handling and loading state during data fetching.

-Displaying Data:
+**Displaying Data:**

-Designed components to display employee information based on the Figma mockup.
+- Designed components to display employee information based on the Figma mockup image.

-Ensured that the layout and styling match the provided design.
+- Ensured that the layout and styling match the provided design.

-Assumptions:
+**Assumptions:**

-Assumed that the provided Directus endpoint will always return data in the expected format.
+- Assumed that the provided Directus endpoint will always return data in the expected format.

-Assumed a constant structure for the employee data and did not account for potential variations.
+- Assumed a constant structure for the employee data and did not account for potential variations.

-Possible Improvements:
+**Possible Improvements:**

-Implement pagination for the employee list in case the dataset grows.
+- Implement pagination for the employee list in case the dataset grows.

-Enhance error handling to provide more meaningful error messages to the user.
+- Enhance error handling to provide more meaningful error messages to the user.

-Add unit tests to ensure the reliability of the application.
+- Add unit tests to ensure the reliability of the application.

-Optimize the application for better performance, especially when dealing with a large dataset.
+- Optimize the application for better performance, especially when dealing with a large dataset.

 Time Spent: [2-4 hours]

-Notes:
+**Notes:**

-Feel free to reach out if you have any questions or need further clarification.
-Thank you for the opportunity!
+*Feel free to reach out if you have any questions or need further clarification.
+Thank you for the opportunity!*